Free Nights and Weekends Energy Plan, Is it a Good Deal?

 You need to be clear on the energy plan details and be realistic about what’s really possible so that you can use it in a way that helps you lower your electricity bill.

-Talk To The Provider For Details
+Ask The Provider For Details

 If you are interested in a particular free nights or free weekends electricity plan, you should get in touch with the supplier’s customer service team before you sign up.
 You should ask them questions and get clarity on the following: